lizadaly/windrift/README.md

 # Windrift

-A React/Redux interactive narrative framework.
+A framework for writing mutable narratives.

 Windrift was used to write [Stone Harbor](https://stoneharborgame.com/), an entry in the 2016 [Interactive Fiction Competition](https://ifcomp.org).

-The best way to see Windrift in action is to play the demo game and instructions.
-For static presentation, I'll use the convention of numbered lines to indicate state changes.
+It relies heavily on the React/Redux JavaScript frameworks.

+You don't need to know anything about React/Redux to understand Windrift's design principles, but you probably need JavaScript experience to be able to effectively write a Windrift story.

+## Works

+Windrift is designed to produce narratives that are informed by user selection and choice, similar to systems like Twine.
+In fact, a Windrift story may appear, in its final form, almost indistinguishable from a work authored in Twine.

+As an authoring environment, though, it has different goals:

+* Twine is optimized for writing _branching_ stories.
+Windrift is better suited for _mutable_ stories.
+* An explicit design goal of Windrift was that a story could be readable from start-to-finish as if no user interaction had occurred.
+You don't have to author your story this way, but Windrift makes that possible.
+* Twine is meant to be approachable to non-programmers.
+Windrift is a JavaScript framework on top of other JavaScript frameworks.
+I hope you like JavaScript.
+* Windrift stories are easy to unit test, snapshot, and make use of the excellent set of developer tools available for React/Redux out of the box.
+* Out of the box, the Windrift UI has been thoroughly tested in all major desktop and mobile browsers and is fully accessible to screenreaders.

+## Design

+A Windrift story has two conceptual layers:

+* The current world model, or <i>state</i>.
+This is the record of all the choices the user has made in the game, and their current point in the story.

+* The <i>rendering</i> of that state, which is the text displayed by the engine at that point in time.

+Nothing is tracked "in memory": the state acts as a ledger of events, and the rendering reflects that ledger in the narrative that you write.

+The world model is implemented as an <i>immutable</i> object.
+Each time the user makes a change to the state (as by selecting some text), the old state is discarded and a new one takes it place.
+It's up to you, the author, whether you keep a record of that change in the state (and thus, the rendering reflects that a change occurred) or leave it out of the new state, as if it never existed.

+It is impossible for the rendering to go out of sync with that state.
+While a typical story is read linearly, moving forward in time, it would be possible (in fact, quite easy) to make a Windrift story that appeared to write over itself, undo itself, or modified itself entirely in response to user selections.

+Windrift persists each state snapshot to the user's browser, enabling undo (through the browser back button) and resume (even if the user has navigated away).

-## Fundamentals
+## Architecture and components

-Typically, a Windrift story will be composed of a series of <b>chapters</b>, or discrete units of text that you'd like to treat as a unit.
+A Windrift story is composed of a series of <b>chapters</b> contained in individual files.
 Each chapter is made up of <b>sections</b> that are revealed in response to a user interaction.

 (The section/chapter division is primarily for the author's benefit.
 You could write an entire novel's worth of text in a single chapter if you like.)

 ### Lists
+The primary mode of interaction with a Windrift story is via Lists.

-Clickable text is presented in the form of a `List` component.
-A List is an array of choices—called *expansions*—for a user to click on, presented sequentially.
-Lists are labelled with a *tag*, which needs to be unique throughout the entire game.
+A List is an array of choices—called *expansions*—that are presented sequentially.
+Each item in a List is rendered as a clickable link.
+Lists are identified by a unique label—called a *tag*—that the author assigns.

 #### Flat List
-A simple flat list will display each item one at a time, replacing the previous.
-This is a good way to have a character stutter something, or talk over themselves:
+A flat list is an array of individual strings.
+As the user clicks on each list item, the next will be revealed,  replacing the previous.
+You might use this device to have a character appear to stammer or talk over themselves:

-Given this List: `['awkward', 'interesting', 'wonderful']`...
+Given this List: `['awkward', 'interesting', 'wonderful']`

-...the reader will be presented with this text in succession:
+...the rendering will display this text, in sequence, with each choice replacing the previous as the user clicks on the hyperlinks:

 1. "Uh, yeah, it's really <u>awkward</u> to see you"
 2. "Uh, yeah, it's really <u>interesting</u> to see you"
-3. "Uh, yeah, it's really <u>wonderful</u> to see you"
+3. "Uh, yeah, it's really wonderful to see you"

+The last item in any List is not a hyperlink, and that text remains after the list sequence is completed.

 #### Choice List
-It's more common for a List to be composed of an _array of arrays_, which effectively gives the player the ability to choose one of many items:
+It's more common for a List to be composed of a mix of strings and arrays.
+Each expansion is rendered sequentially, but when an expansion is itself an array, Windrift will present all items at once, giving the player the ability to pick a choice:

+Given a List tagged as `dinner_choice`:

-List: `['the usual', ['mutton pudding', 'salad cake', 'pine nut loaf']]`
+`['the usual', ['mutton pudding', 'salad cake', 'pine nut loaf']]`

+The rendering will produce, in sequence:

 1. "What do you want for dinner?
 We got <u>the usual</u>."
 2. "What do you want for dinner?
 We got <u>mutton pudding</u>, <u>salad cake</u>, or <u>pine nut loaf</u>."

-If the player choose the first item:
+If the player choose the second item:

 3. "What do you want for dinner?
-We got <u>salad cake</u>."
+We got salad cake."

 #### List completion